The Intouchables: Plot

 At night in Paris, Driss is driving Philippe's Maserati Quattroporte at high speed.
 Chased through the streets by the police, they are eventually cornered.
 Driss claims the quadriplegic Philippe must get to a hospital urgently; Philippe pretends to have a seizure and the fooled police officers escort them.
 After arriving at the hospital, Driss drives away.

 The story of friendship between the two men is then told as a flashback: Philippe, a wealthy quadriplegic owner of a luxurious hôtel particulier, and his assistant Magalie are interviewing potential live-in caregivers.
 Driss has no ambitions to get hired; he is only waiting to get a signature on a document proving his interview was rejected, to continue receiving his benefits.
 He is told to return the next morning to collect his signed document.

 The next day when Driss returns, Philippe's aide Yvonne greets him, telling him he has the job on a trial basis.
 Despite being uninterested and inexperienced, he does well caring for Philippe, albeit using unconventional methods.
 Driss learns the extent of his employer's disability, aiding Philippe in every aspect of his life.
 A friend of Philippe's reveals that Driss was imprisoned for six months for robbery, but Philippe disregards the warnings, stating he does not care about Driss' past.
 As Driss is the only one who does not treat Philippe with pity, he will not fire Driss as long as he does his job properly.

 Philippe explains his disability resulted from a paragliding incident and that his wife died without bearing children.
 Gradually, Driss helps him to organise his private life, despite having problems with his adopted daughter Elisa.
 Driss discovers modern art, opera and starts painting.
 For Philippe's birthday, a private classical music concert is performed in his living room.
+Driss later finds Elisa in her room and discovers she had taken pills because her boyfriend dumped on her, she asks Driss to talk to him in exchange for money.
 Philippe educates Driss on famous classical pieces, but Driss only recognises them as advert music or cartoon themes.
 Feeling the concert is too boring, Driss plays Earth, Wind & Fire's "Boogie Wonderland", livening up the party, with the guests also enjoying the music.